tamanna932/training_diary/week-1.md

 Outliers
 it means some values are out of range or graph IQR method is mathematical way to handle it

-after applying all the updations we can save the new cleaned dataset into drive o that no dataset will loss
+after applying all the updations we can save the new cleaned dataset into drive so that no dataset will loss

+#Day-4

+EDA - exploratory data analytics

+now after cleaning the dataset next is to analysis the dataset that how many rows and columns are there which values a column contain

+df.shape is used to take the rows and cols of the dataset

+df['dept'].unique() is used to identify the values of the dept

+if we enter nunique then it gives us numeric value of how many values can a column contain

+df['dept'].value_counts() is use to identify that different dept contain how many values

+in analysis we use univariate,bivariate and multivariate

+in univariate we have one single col we can apply mean mode median min max into that

+in bivariate we have one col correspond to one column

+in multivariate one col correspondence to another columnss

+crosstab is replace with group by it make tabular and frequency distribution table it is also one col to one col

+corr is also multivariate

+corr= df.corr(numeric_only=True)

+1.0 means perfect +ve correlation

+-1.0 means perfect -ve correlation

+0.0 means no linear correlation

+sorting can also be done by df.sort_values(by='CGPA',Ascending=False) by default ascending is true

+Feature engineering

+in this we have one col on basis of that we create another column df['excellent']=df['cgpa']>=9

+this will create column excellent with true and false values